mzmine/mzmine_documentation/docs/workflows/lcmsworkflow/lcms-workflow.md

 The "detected" features in each ﬁle are listed in the so-called "feature lists", which are then further processed.

-(e.g.,  to  ) and aligned to connect correspond-ing features across all samples.
+(e.g.  to  ) and aligned to connect correspond-ing features across all samples.

 ### Smoothing in retention time dimension (optional)